The Best Soft and Chewy Peanut Butter Cookies Recipe (flourless)

 - Sea salt flakes – You want to use sea salt with some texture, not finely ground, because it’s going to add a little crunch to the cookies.

-How to make a soft and chewy peanut butter cookie
+Key tips to making a soft and chewy peanut butter cookie

 A few quick tips to help ensure delicious, soft chewy peanut butter cookies include: